debic/calculator/README.md

 # calculator
-Calculator project done in ITC
+## Calculator project done in ITC

+Dounload the 3 items and doble click on the html file